visualopsholdings/tinylogo/README.md

 so recursion won't work.

 ```
-TO MULT :A :B
+to MULT :A :B
   A * :B
-END
+end
 MULT 10 20
 ```

 Is functionally equivalent to:

 ```
-TO MULT
+to MULT
   :A * :B
-END
+end
 MAKE \"A 10
 MAKE \"B 20
 MULT